snaldos/packing-optimization/reference_materials/notes/dp_hashmap.md

 ## DATASET 12, 17
 Here, HashMap is 4 times faster while occupying 1/4 of the total memory for a vector table being the clear winner.

+## DATASET 26

+In this scenario, the DP HashMap approach is vastly superior to the vector-based DP methods.
+Since only a small subset of weight states are actually used (total weight is much less than capacity), the HashMap solution is both faster (294 μs) and dramatically more memory efficient (just 5 KB for 465 entries).
+This highlights the advantage of top-down memoization for sparse problems with large capacities and few items.